 North Atlantic right whales are one of the most endangered species of large whales.

-North Atlantic right whales are migratory animals mostly found along the Atlantic Coast of Canada during the summer and fall months where they are exposed to human-activities.
-This species is particularly vulnerable to entanglement in fishing gear and ship collisions.
+North Atlantic right whales are migratory animals mostly found along the Atlantic Coast of Canada during the summer and fall months where they are exposed to human activities.
+This near-surface, slow swimming species is particularly vulnerable to entanglement in fishing gear and collisions with ships.
 In Canada, these whales tend to congregate in the Bay of Fundy and along the Scotian Shelf.
-However, recently large numbers have been sighted in the Gulf of St. Lawrence.
+However, starting in 2017, large numbers have been sighted in the Gulf of St. Lawrence.

-Since June 2017, ten North Atlantic right whales have washed up along the shores of the Gulf of St. Lawrence.
-This is an unusually high number of deaths.
-Of the first six necropsies completed, preliminary reports for three of the whales indicated that blunt force trauma contributed to their deaths.
-It is logical to assume that the trauma likely came from collisions with ships.
+In 2017, twelve North Atlantic right whales washed up along the shores of the Gulf of St. Lawrence and Newfoundland; an unusually high number of deaths.
+Only six necropsies could be conducted as six of the carcasses could not be examined and their cause of death remains undetermined.
+Two of the whales had acute entanglement with fishing gear; reports for four of the whales indicated that blunt force trauma contributed to their deaths.
+It is reasonable to assume that the trauma likely came from collisions with ships.

-Traditionally, the right whales’ feeding grounds included the Bay of Fundy and Roseway Basin, which are determined to be critical habitat for right whales in Canada.
+Traditionally, the right whales’ feeding grounds included the Bay of Fundy and Roseway Basin, which are determined as critical habitat for right whales in Canada.

 In 2003, shipping lanes were rerouted in the Bay of Fundy to reduce the potential for ship collisions.
 It is estimated that the rerouting measures reduced the potential for ship collisions with right whales by 90%.
-However, as the whales have been appearing over the past five years in the Gulf of St. Lawrence, scientists speculate that the whales may be shifting away from their traditional habitat.
+However, as the whales have been appearing over the past five years in the Gulf of St. Lawrence, scientists speculate that the whales may be shifting away from their traditional habitat to follow their food source.

 Let’s Talk Whales

 The Canadian federal government has pledged to bring “absolutely every protection to bear” to prevent the deaths of North Atlantic right whales in the Gulf of St. Lawrence.
-The Department of Fisheries and Oceans Canada and Transport Canada are working closely to address the situation and provide the resources necessary to protect the endangered species.
+The Department of Fisheries and Oceans Canada and Transport Canada are working closely to provide the resources necessary to protect this endangered species.

-Recently, the department of Fisheries and Oceans Canada launched Let’s Talk Whales, an online public engagement that asks Canadians to review recovery efforts for the North Atlantic Right Whale, the St. Lawrence Estuary Beluga and the Southern Resident Killer Whale and provide recommendations for priority actions.
+In 2017, Fisheries and Oceans Canada launched Let’s Talk Whales as online public engagement for Canadians on the recovery efforts and priority actions for the North Atlantic Right Whale, the St. Lawrence Estuary Beluga and the Southern Resident Killer Whale.

 “Whales captivate our imaginations but these magnificent mammals are also incredibly vulnerable.
 New threats such as ship strikes, entanglements, pollution and climate change are taking a toll on whales around the world.
 Letstalkwhales.ca is an opportunity to not just be part of the discussion but also part of the solution.
 Go online and share your ideas.
 An all-hands-on-deck approach is needed to further protect these three endangered whales.”

-On August 11th, the Minister of Transport, Marc Garneau, and the Minister of Fisheries, Oceans and the Canadian Coast Guard, Dominic LeBlanc, announced further measures for the protection of North Atlantic right whales in the Gulf of St. Lawrence.
-The government of Canada has decided to implement a temporary mandatory slow down for vessels of 20 metres or more in length effective immediately.
-Speed must be reduced to a maximum of 10 knots when travelling in the western Gulf of St. Lawrence from the Quebec north shore to just north of Prince Edward Island, as shown in the chart below.
+In August 2017, the Minister of Transport, Marc Garneau, and the Minister of Fisheries, Oceans and the Canadian Coast Guard, Dominic LeBlanc, announced further measures for the protection of North Atlantic right whales in the Gulf of St. Lawrence.
+The government of Canada implemented a temporary mandatory slowdown for vessels of 20 metres or more in length to a maximum of 10 knots when travelling in the western Gulf of St. Lawrence from the Quebec north shore to just north of Prince Edward Island during the 2017 season.

 Learn more about the North Atlantic right whale population and what is being done to protect them: